Type choices :

 10.2.
 Violence

-No verbal or physical violence will be tolerated towards employees, customers, animals, Guests or Visitors to the Estate.
-Any violence will automatically and immediately result in the expulsion of the offender and may be subject to a notice, a penalty or expulsion of the Client if he is not the offender.
+No verbal or physical violence will be tolerated towards employees, customers, animals, Guests or Visitors of the Estate.
+Any violence will automatically and immediately result in the expulsion of the offender and may be subject to a notice, penalty or expulsion of the Client if he is not the offender.

 10.3.
 Drugs and alcohol